 Muslim Attitudes Towards the European Union

-This book is a comparative study which sheds a new empirical and theoretical light on the nature of post-communist capitalism in eleven EU new member countries of Central and Eastern Europe, or CEE11.
-Extending and modifying a well-established conceptual framework for comparative capitalism rooted...
+This book is a comparative study which sheds a new empirical and theoretical light on the nature of post-communist capitalism in 11 EU new member countries of Central and Eastern Europe, or CEE11.
+Extending and modifying a well-established conceptual framework for comparative capitalism rooted in...

 Alexis Heraclides, Gizem Alioğlu Çakmak

 This book offers a sober, contemplative and comprehensive coverage of Greek–Turkish relations, covering in depth the current political climate, with due regard to the historical dimension.
 The book includes up-to-date accounts of the traditional areas of unresolved discord (Aegean, minorities,...

 May 21, 2019

 This book assesses the International Criminal Tribunal for former Yugoslavia’s (ICTY) legacy and examines the conflicting intersection of law and politics in the search for justice, both thematically and through close analysis of some of the major trials.
 It analyses the related case brought...

 Giorgos Katsambekis, Alexandros Kioupkiolis